Superyacht Refit Cost: Real Numbers for 24 to 60 Metre Yachts

-This guide provides realistic cost ranges for different types of refit projects across the 24-60 metre size range, explains what drives costs up (and what can keep them under control), and offers practical advice for owners approaching their first or their fifth refit.
-The numbers here are drawn from real projects, not marketing estimates.
+This guide provides realistic cost ranges across the 24 to 60 metre size range, explains what drives costs up, and offers practical advice for owners approaching their first or their fifth refit.
+The numbers below are drawn from real projects, cross-checked against published yard pricing 2022 to 2025 from MB92, STP Palma, Pendennis, Lürssen Wadden, Rybovich and Monaco Marine.

 The single greatest determinant of refit cost is not the yard rate or the scope of work.
 It is the quality of the specification and the competence of the project management.
 Poor specification and weak management routinely add 30 to 50 percent to the final cost.